Queenstown Secondary School: Queenstown Secondary Technical School (1956–1993)

-Queenstown Secondary School (1993-Present)
+Queenstown Secondary School (1993–present)

-The school was renamed Queenstown Secondary School in January 1993.
+The school was renamed Queenstown Secondary School (QTSS) in January 1993.
 From December 1993 to June 1997, it occupied temporary premises while the buildings at Strathmore Road were renovated and upgraded.
+The school has launched the masterplan for learning spaces and have started to reimagine the learning spaces in school so as to prepare students for the future of learning.
+The school's applied learning programme is in Environmental Sustainability and has worked many partners e.g. Swedish Chamber of Commerce Singapore to enhance sustainability education.
+The school's learning for life programme is in Community Youth Leadership and has worked with many partners e.g. NUS to serve the community.

 Identity and culture

 School crest

 The school crest consists of a shield with the school colours, sky blue and maroon.
 The sky blue reflects the limitless opportunities to strive for and the maroon signifies the spirit of fraternity.
 The open book symbolises learning and knowledge, and the wheel symbolises the technical aspect of education offered in the school.

 On the tower, which denotes strength, is the lion which signifies courage and from which Singapore derives its name.
 Below the shield is the school motto "Berani Berkhidmat", which means "Dare To Serve" in Malay.

-Discipline

-Mobile phones can be brought to school, but will be confiscated if caught being used during lessons or activities.
-Students must wear fully white socks and canvas shoes.
-The shirts have to be tucked into the uniform skirt/pants at all times.
-School ties are to be worn for every Monday's morning assembly.
+The School Alumni Association was established in 1966 and registered in 1977.
+Beyond the many luminaries that walked through the gates of the school, the popular Quests band was derived from the school name as two of the members were from Queenstown Secondary Technical School.